 You cannot take a drink from one establishment into another that serves alcohol.
 If an individual store allows it, you can take an alcoholic beverage inside.
 Each store can make their own determination.

-Would there be extra security and trash patrol during designated DORA times/area?
+Would there be extra security and trash patrol during the DORA?

 Can I bring my own alcohol to drink in the DORA?

-No cans, bottles or alcoholic beverages purchased from non-DORA establishments, are permitted to be brought in to the DORA area.
+Cans, bottles or alcoholic beverages purchased from non-DORA establishments are not permitted to be brought into the DORA area.

 What sort of research did Dublin City Council base its decision on to approve the DORA pilot program?

 In July 2020, the City of Dublin developed a survey to gauge residents’ sentiment on Dublin creating a DORA.
 From that survey, the City received more than 4,000 responses with 85% of respondents saying they supported the creation of a DORA.
 Of the remaining 15%, 9% stated that they did not support the creation of a DORA, 4% were neutral and 2% had not yet formed their opinion.
 Review the March 3, 2021, DORA public meeting for more information and to hear feedback from the community.
 Download the DORA public meeting presentation.

 Are the DORA cups recyclable, compostable or reuseable?

 City staff researched recyclable, compostable and reusable cup options when planning to implement the DORA.
 The designated DORA cups are labeled as recyclable, however recycling in Downtown Dublin is collected by Rumpke and they do not have the ability to recycle/process plastic cups.